floybix/floybix.github.io/_posts/2016-07-01-attempting-nab.md

 remains that HTM's higher order transition memory has not been demonstrated to have a benefit on any real problem.
 As far as I know.

+My feeling is that transition memory will work better when constrained by higher-level contexts, i.e. with temporal pooling.

 #### Delta anomaly score